Field properties per dataset

 Include field in dataset 2

 3.A copy of the field has now been included in the relevant dataset.
 Select the field underneath the dataset to change any of the available properties.
-The new properties will only be valid in this dataset, they won't be copied to the database definition of the field nor to other copies of the field.
+The new properties will only be valid in this dataset, they won't be copied to the database table definition of the field nor to other copies of the field.
 Even though the dataset level field definition starts of as a copy and the field tag must remain the same, it'll live its own life from now on.
 Changes to the field on database level won't affect any copies in datasets.
-The exception to the rule maybe, is when you delete a field definition: when you do that on dataset level, the original database level version will remain as is, while if you delete a field definition on database level then that will be removed along with any of its derived field definitions in the datasets.
+The exception to the rule maybe, is when you delete a field definition: when you do that on dataset level, the original database table level version will remain as is, while if you delete a field definition on database table level then that will be removed along with any of its derived field definitions in the datasets.

 In the screenshot below you can see how the IN tag (the object_number field) has been included in the archivecatalogue dataset of collect and how its field name and translations have been changed afterwards.